What Do Fleas Eat?

 Flea bites on humans typically appear as clusters of small, red, itchy bumps, and they can occur on various parts of the body, including the ankles, lower legs, and other areas where the skin is exposed.
 These bites can be uncomfortable and may cause allergic reactions in some individuals.

 To prevent flea bites and infestations in your home, it's essential to take measures to control fleas, which may include treating pets with flea preventive products, maintaining a clean living environment, and using appropriate pest control methods when necessary.
-Additionally, if you have a significant flea infestation in your home, it may be advisable to consult with a pest control professional for effective and thorough eradication.
+Additionally, if you have a significant flea infestation in your home, it may be advisable to consult our pest control professionals for effective and thorough eradication.

 What Do Flea Larvae Eat?